-- 13.1.
-If early help is appropriate, the DSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
-Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner. - 13.2.
-The DSL will keep the case under constant review and the school will consider a referral to local authority children's social care if the situation does not seem to be improving.
-Timelines of interventions will be monitored and reviewed. - 13.3.
-Procedures for early help may include: - a.
+- 13.1 If early help is appropriate, the DSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
+Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner. - 13.2 The DSL will keep the case under constant review and the school will consider a referral to local authority children's social care if the situation does not seem to be improving.
+Timelines of interventions will be monitored and reviewed. - 13.3 Procedures for early help may include: - a.
 School based mental health support team (MHST) Woodlands have a mental health support team worker that attends school regularly.
-They have a referral process but can offer low intensity CBT informed interventions for mild to moderate anxiety and low mood symptoms. - b.
-Emotional literacy support assistant (ELSA) school trained staff.
+They have a referral process but can offer low intensity CBT informed interventions for mild to moderate anxiety and low mood symptoms. - Emotional literacy support assistant (ELSA) school trained staff.
 Sessions are normally on a weekly basis.
 ELSA allows the school to have the capacity to support the emotional needs of our pupils within our own resources.
 Pupils develop strategies to support the emotional responses and resilience to situations.
-ELSA support is used to support learners who are finding it difficult to regulate their behaviour. - c.
+ELSA support is used to support learners who are finding it difficult to regulate their behaviour.

+- c.
 Emotional Wellbeing Mentor school-based level 3 teaching assistants.
 Support learners, ad hock, daily or weekly.

-d.
+- d.
 Examples:

-- i.
-Ad hoc support- there has been an incident in the home the night before and they are not in an emotional place to learn on arrival to school.
-Staff member will listen and support the learner to achieve the best possible outcome. - ii.
-Daily support Pupil has suffered a bereavement.
+- Responsive support- there has been an incident in the home the night before and they are not in an emotional place to learn on arrival to school.
+Staff member will listen and support the learner to achieve the best possible outcome.

+- Daily support Pupil has suffered a bereavement.
 Staff member would meet daily to check learner wellbeing and offer advice if required.
-If the staff member had a concern, they would speak to the lead DSL. - iii.
-Weekly support Daily support can change to weekly support once they do not need to see a member of staff every day. - e.
-Pupils are struggling to maintain relationships in or out of school that is impacting on their emotional wellbeing. - f.
-Group sessions to build confidence, resilience and friendship. - 13.4.
-Child Adolescent mental health service (CAMHS)-service requested through either a self-referral, health services or a school referral made by a DSL.
+If the staff member had a concern, they would speak to the lead DSL.

+- Weekly support Daily support can change to weekly support once they do not need to see a member of staff every day.

+- Pupils are struggling to maintain relationships in or out of school that is impacting on their emotional wellbeing.

+- Group sessions to build confidence, resilience and friendship.

+- Child Adolescent mental health service (CAMHS)- service requested through either a self-referral, health services or a school referral made by a DSL.
 CAMHS could support with concerns in relation to

 - a.
 Depression

 - b.
 Eating difficulties

 - c.
 Self-harm

 - d.
 Violence or anger

 - e.
 Obsessions compulsive disorders

 - f.
 Low self esteem

 - g.
 Anxiety

 - h.
 Sleep difficulties

 - i.
 Identity

 - j.
 Suicidal thoughts

-- 13.5.
-Child Adolescent mental health service (CAMHS) Crisis team referral for service either by a self-referral, health services or a school referral by a DSL to support learners who present with serious suicidal thoughts.

-- 13.6.
-Behaviour emotional mental health service (BEMHS) service requested by a DSL when there is a concern regarding a pupil's behaviour, emotional health and wellbeing and mental health and is displaying concerns in the following areas

-- a.
-Challenging behaviour

-- b.
-Withdrawn and isolated

-- c.
-Truancy

-- 13.7.
-MARF referral made by a DSL.
+- 13.4 Behaviour emotional mental health service (BEMHS) service requested by a DSL when there is a concern regarding a pupil's behaviour, emotional health and wellbeing and mental health and is displaying concerns in the following areas - a.
+Challenging behaviour - b.
+Withdrawn and isolated - c.
+Truancy - 13.5 MARF referral made by a DSL.
 A request for services from the Local Authority.
 This request is made if school feel that there is a risk to a child.
-If a child is in immediate risk social care should be contacted before completing the online form.

-- 13.8.
-Whole Life disability team- pupils who have an EHCP Can support families with referrals for short breaks, home advice and signpost to other services.

-- 13.9.
-Speech and Language Service for children who maybe struggling with communication.

-- 13.10.
-Please see the academy's DSL for more information.
+If a child is in immediate risk social care should be contacted before completing the online form. - 13.6 Whole Life disability team- pupils who have an EHCP Can support families with referrals for short breaks, home advice and signpost to other services. - 13.7 Speech and Language Service for children who maybe struggling with communication. - 13.8 Please see the academy's DSL for more information.